isomerpages/moe-newtownsec/_curriculum/Character and Citizenship Education (CCE).md

 **Care for Students with Special Needs**

 The school supports student learning and experience for students with special needs.
-The SEN committee is set up to identify and monitor the progress of these students.
+The SEN committee is set up to identify and meet the learning needs of these students.

 **Care for International Students and Permanent Residents (ISPRs)**